timbrgr/TUM-exam-statistic-parser/README.md

 ## Prerequisites

-If you have not installed python yet, I would recommend using the [anaconda](https://www.continuum.io/downloads) distribution as it contains all necessary libraries.
+If you have not yet installed python, I would recommend using the [anaconda](https://www.continuum.io/downloads) distribution as it contains all necessary libraries.
 Otherwise you will need to install

 - python 2.7